 column indicates 80 MHz or wider and for which the Behavior limits set column in Annex E contains

-only any subset of "80+" and "UseEirpForVHTTxPowEnv" (including a blank entry).
+only any subset of "LhsOfConcatenation" and "UseEirpForVHTTxPowEnv" (including a blank entry).

 10.39.1 Basic VHT BSS functionality

 A VHT STA uses the VHT Transmit Power Envelope element only for TPC of 80 MHz, 160 MHz and

 80+80 MHz transmissions.
-A VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field in the Country element of an 80, 160 or 80+ MHz Operating Class.
+In the Country element, a VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field that contains an Operating Class field for which the “Channel Spacing (MHz)” column in Annex E equals 80 or 160.

 Table D-2—Behavior limits sets